 As a leading furniture maker, Eurospan continues to diversify our product range to meet the latest home trends and customer needs.
-Our research & development division plays a major role in spearheading the development of new original equipment manufacturer ("OEM") and original design manufacturer ("ODM") designs.
-Prototype development, machine upgrading and maintenance, material development and process auditing are among the functions our research and development ("R&D") undertakes to ensure that we produce the finest quality products.
+Our R&D division plays a major role in spearheading the development of new original equipment manufacturer ("OEM") and original design manufacturer ("ODM") designs.
+Prototype development, machine upgrading and maintenance, material development and process auditing are among the functions our R&D undertakes to ensure that we produce the finest quality products.